bitsii/beEmb/README.md

 ### Write the firmware

 Finally, choose Sketch / Upload in the Arduino IDE to put it on your device.
-If you are uploading over the network over OTA "Export Compiled Binary" instead (it will land in the sketch directory)
+If you are uploading over the network over OTA "Export Compiled Binary" instead (it will land in the sketch directory)  This can be uploaded instead of the prepackaged one (IF CORRECT FOR YOUR HARDWARE) in the final update from tasmota minimal to the firmware.

-### Provision and use the device

-Grab the CasCon App - [Casnic Control](https://gitlab.com/bitsii/CasCon) - in the Google Play Store [Casnic Android App](https://play.google.com/store/apps/details?id=casnic.control&gl=US) and the Apple App Store [Casnic IOS App](https://apps.apple.com/us/app/cascon/id6458984046) - and "Setup A Device" (the first time it will ask you to enter a Wifi network, this is the network the esp8266 will be configured to connect to, after entering and saving the ssid and wpa do Setup A Device again.)
-On IOS, after entering setup mode, you'll need to go to Settings / Wifi and connect to the network named OCasic-??? (or ICasnic-??? or UCasnic-???, depending on your security mode.
-OCasnic is open, you won't need a WPA to connect, ICasnic sets the wpa key to the same 8 characters following the "-" in the ssid name, for UCasnic- you've decided to use a secret key, so you'll need that.
-Here's a video for using the more secure UCasnic mode [Setting up a beEmb device with an Unshared key](https://www.youtube.com/watch?v=Vu9xA3vmt7s), and here is a video for the simpler open mode with OCasnic [Setting up a beEmb device with Open Mode](https://www.youtube.com/watch?v=_SArX4tCcmw)

 ## Doing your Own Thing

-There are two levels available to you - one option that works when you all you need to customize the combination of controls and their in-built configuration is to modify the config in the header and upload.
+There are two levels available to you - one option that works when you all you need to customize the combination of controls and their in-built configuration is to modify the config in the header and rebuild/reupload.
+For this case it's sufficient to work with the directories contained in the downloaded .zip files.
 Beyond that you can modify the code itself do to whatever you want - see Further Customization for starting points there.
 [These instructions assume you've already completed a build and write to a device from here](#getting-ready)

 ### Pick your starter profile